JBChangelogs/JailbreakChangelogs/README.md

 > [!CAUTION]
 > The only official sources for information and updates about the changelogs are https://jailbreakchangelogs.xyz and the game's [official Discord server](https://discord.gg/jailbreak).
 Any other websites or platforms claiming to represent or provide content for this repo are not controlled by us.

+> [!INFO]
+> This is a fan-made project and is not affiliated with or endorsed by Badimo/Jailbreak development team.

 ![Logo](https://res.cloudinary.com/dsvlphknq/image/upload/v1727392622/logos/changelogs.png)

 # Roblox Jailbreak Changelogs

-Welcome to the unofficial changelog repository for [Roblox Jailbreak](https://www.roblox.com/games/606849621/Jailbreak).
-This website is your go-to resource for comprehensive, up-to-date information on all changes, updates, and patches for the game.
+Welcome to the Roblox Jailbreak Changelogs repository.
+Discover the latest updates, changes, and patches for the game in one convenient place.

 ## Website Features